Forecast issued at 10:00 am EST on Saturday 25 April 2015.

-- Around 1 metre, increasing to 1.5 metres by early evening.
+- Below 1 metre, decreasing to 0.5 metres during the morning, then increasing to around 1 metre by early evening.

-- 1.5 to 2 metres, increasing to 2 to 3 metres during the afternoon.
+- Easterly 1 to 2 metres, increasing to 2 to 3 metres offshore during the afternoon or evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.